devsu/loopback-setup-remote-methods-mixin/README.md

 }
 ```

-Then you can [use the mixin](https://loopback.io/doc/en/lb2/Defining-mixins.html#enable-a-model-with-mixins) from your models:
+Then you can [use the mixin](https://loopback.io/doc/en/lb2/Defining-mixins.html#enable-a-model-with-mixins) from your model definition files:

 ```json
 {